Trump struck deals with 16 drug companies. But they're still raising prices this year

 The price increases came in at a median of 4% — the same as last year — despite the deals announced with fanfare by the Trump administration.

-The White House announced Thursday that it was asking Congress to pass legislation to support his Great Healthcare Plan.
-During a press call, Dr. Mehmet Oz, who leads the Centers for Medicare and Medicaid Services, claimed the plan would "codify" what was in the individually-negotiated drug company deals.
+The White House announced Thursday that it was asking Congress to pass legislation to support its Great Healthcare Plan.
+During a press call, Dr. Mehmet Oz, who leads the Centers for Medicare & Medicaid Services, claimed the plan would "codify" what was in the individually negotiated drug company deals.

 What we know about the deals